Applying for Scripted and Non-fiction funding

 It’s important to understand our strategy for investing in Scripted and Non-fiction content so you have the best chance for success in a tightly contested fund.

-We invest in valued, diverse and discoverable public media content.
+We invest in authentic and meaningful content for the various audiences that make up Aotearoa New Zealand.
 Our core functions are set out in the 1989 Broadcasting Act.

-Learn about what we prioritise in our investment strategy, and for more detail on how we allocate funding check out the strategy explainer page below.
+Learn about what we prioritise in our Investment Model, and for more detail on how we allocate funding check out the strategy explainer page below.

 Our funding strategy explained.